rodrigo-brito/morfeu-theme/readme.txt

 * Editor style
 * And more...

-For more information about Morfeu Theme please go to https://github.com/rodrigo-brito/morfeu-theme.
+For more information about Morfeu Theme please go to [GitHub Repository](https://github.com/rodrigo-brito/morfeu-theme).

+The Morfeu Theme is ready to be used with SASS.
+The archives of assets SASS folder must be compiled and saved in the theme root.
+The automation files for Grunt JS can be found in the [theme repository](https://github.com/rodrigo-brito/morfeu-theme).

 == Installation ==